mivodo/html-to-image/README.md

 # HTML-to-Image webservice
-Simple webservice to create screenshots/images of HTML: either using HTML or through a URL ( [github](https://github.com/monkeyphysics/html-to-image), [docker](https://hub.docker.com/r/monkeyphysics/html-to-image) ).
+Simple webservice to create screenshots/images of a webpage (URL or HTML-input).
-It can be run locally or as a container, and exposes a simple endpoint on your network on port `3033`.
+The webservice can be run locally or as a container, and exposes a simple endpoint on your network on port `3033`.
+Source availabe on [github](https://github.com/monkeyphysics/html-to-image) and container available on [docker](https://hub.docker.com/r/monkeyphysics/html-to-image).
 Inspired by [nevermendel/chrome-headless-screenshots](https://github.com/NeverMendel/chrome-headless-screenshots).

-## Running the app
+## Running the service
 The container is available on docker-hub as [`monkeyphysics/html-to-image`](https://hub.docker.com/r/monkeyphysics/html-to-image).

 ### Docker-compose
-Simply add a service to your `docker-compose.yml`:
+Add the container as a service to your `docker-compose.yml`:
 ```
 htmltoimage:
     image: 'monkeyphysics/html-to-image'